BlogA State Museum Like No Other

 My partner Carol Lieb at the entry to Auschwitz-Birkenau State Museum.
 This is it, we traveled 4100 miles to get here!

-Visitors are encouraged to sign up for a guided tour, when we arrived on a Wednesday in mid-December the site appeared to be near capacity.
-Upon entering visitor center Carol and I passed through security and throngs of people to find the English-speaking guide leading 20 visitors at a time on a schedule.
-There was no chatting between visitors, our guide had a brisk pace and her well-practiced script was transmitted thru the headsets we were required to wear.
-She led us through the basement of the visitor center to start our journey, a 375 meter path beginning in a concrete tunnel, past a stone rubble memorial, then up a long incline where the names of the victims are read over loudspeakers embedded into the concrete walls.
+Visitors are encouraged to sign up for a guided tour; when we arrived on a Wednesday in mid-December, the site appeared near capacity.
+Upon entering the visitor center, Carol and I passed through security and throngs of people to find the English-speaking guide leading 20 visitors at a time on a schedule.
+There was no chatting between visitors, our guide had a brisk pace, and her well-practiced script was transmitted through the headsets we were required to wear.
+She led us through the basement of the visitor center to start our journey, a 375-meter path beginning in a concrete tunnel, past a stone rubble memorial, then up a long incline where the names of the victims are read over loudspeakers embedded into the concrete walls.
 The effect is eerie.

 The new pathway to the main camp.
 The architects may have been inspired by the "Death Road" at the memorial in Bełżec